 |Max # of results displayed in Preview Results||100|

 Fetch Data from S3 Bucket

-Gainsight allows you to import data from Amazon S3 bucket.
-A S3 dataset task is specifically designed to configure and fetch data from Amazon S3 bucket.
-The source files can be stored in Gainsight bucket or any of your custom bucket.
-To learn more about, creating S3 Dataset tasks, refer the S3 Dataset in Rules Engine article.
+Gainsight allows you to import data from the Amazon S3 bucket.
+An S3 dataset task is specifically designed to configure and fetch data from the Amazon S3 bucket.
+The source files can be stored in the Gainsight bucket or any of your custom buckets.
+To learn more about, creating S3 Dataset tasks, refer to the S3 Dataset in Rules Engine article.

 You can also perform Transformation Tasks in Rules Engine.
 Transformation tasks supported in Rules Engine include Merge, Transformation, and Pivot.
 Group by Date and DateTime includes various functions at Day, Week, Month, Quarter, and Year.
 You can add Date field in the GroupBy section in any of the Transformation tasks (Aggregate/Pivot).
 For more information about custom grouping, refer to the <<Custom Grouping, Time Series, and Pivoting article>>(TBA).
 For more information about how you can transform data into a polished, actionable dataset in Rules Engine using the Merge, Pivot, and Transformation options, refer the following articles.